SamuelMR98/resume/resume.md

 - Familiarity with AV protocols and standards
 - Knowledge of AV hardware and systems integration
-- Solid understanding of software lige cycle and version control (git)
+- SSolid understanding of software life cycle and version control (git)

 Volunteer Experience
 --------------------